nicoversity/unity_polyextruder/README.md

 1. No holes-support for extrusion (3D prism) is implemented.
 Although the `Triangulation.cs` script supports holes in the 2D polygon mesh, the support for holes as part of the `PolyExtruder.cs` class *has not* been implemented in this version.

 ## Changelog

+### 2023-01-06

+* Modified the mesh creation algorithm to use for each vertex the difference between original input vertex and calculated polygon centroid (instead of simply using the original input vertices).
+This way, the anchor of the generated mesh is correctly located at the coordinate system's origin (0,0), in turn enabling appropriate mesh manipulation at runtime (e.g., via Scale property in the GameObject's Transform).
+* Unity version upgrade to support 2021.3.16f1 (from prior version 2019.2.17f1; no changes in code required).

 ### 2021-02-17

-* added feature to allow display of the polygon's outline
+* Added feature to allow display of the polygon's outline.
-* upgrade to support Unity version 2019.2.17f1 Personal (from prior version 2019.1.5f1; no changes in the code required)
+* Upgrade to support Unity version 2019.2.17f1 Personal (from prior version 2019.1.5f1; no changes in the code required).

 ## License
 MIT License, see [LICENSE.md](LICENSE.md)